johncalab/dockerized_mlflow_server/README.md

 To deploy locally, follow the steps below.

 ### Adding credentials
-Pick a username, here we use `incredibleuser`.
+Pick a username, here we use `incredibleuser`, and run:
-Run
 ```
 htpasswd -c nginxauth/.htpasswd incredibleuser
 ```